vectara/vectara-docs/www/docs/prompts/vectara_prompt_engine.md

 :::note

-Our default prompt works best for..............Reach out to support if you want to modify the default prompt.
+Reach out to support if you want to modify the default prompt.

 :::